Celesta

 The sound of the celesta is similar to that of the glockenspiel, but with a much softer and more subtle timbre.
 This quality gave the instrument its name, celeste, meaning "heavenly" in French.
 The celesta is often used to enhance a melody line played by another instrument or section.
-The delicate, bell-like sound is not loud enough to be used in full ensemble sections; as well, the celesta is rarely given standalone solos.
+Its musical parts are often the duplicate of a theme played on flute, harp or piano; sometimes even a real solo part.
+It is also used in chamber music, but there are very few concertos written for it.
+The delicate, bell-like sound is not loud enough to be used in full ensemble sections.

 The celesta is a transposing instrument; it sounds one octave higher than the written pitch.
 Instruments of different sizes exist with ranges of three to five and a half octaves.
 Its four-octave sounding range is generally considered to be C4 to C8.
 The fundamental frequency of 4186 Hz makes this one of the highest pitches in common use.
-The original French instrument had a five-octave range, but because the lowest octave was considered somewhat unsatisfactory, it was omitted from later models.
-The standard French four-octave instrument is now gradually being replaced in symphony orchestras by a larger, five-octave German model.
+The original French instrument had a five-octave range, but because the lowest octave was considered somewhat unsatisfactory, it was omitted from later models before eventually being added back when technology improved.
+The standard French four-octave instrument is gradually being replaced in symphony orchestras by a larger, five-octave German model.
 Although it is a member of the percussion family, in orchestral terms it is more properly considered a member of the keyboard section and usually played by a keyboardist.
 The celesta part is normally written on two braced staves, called a grand staff.

 History

 The celesta was invented in 1886 by the Parisian harmonium builder Auguste Mustel.
 His father, Charles Victor Mustel, had developed the forerunner of the celesta, the typophone, in 1860.
 This instrument produced sound by striking tuning forks instead of the metal plates that would be used in the celesta.
 The dulcitone functioned identically to the typophone and was developed concurrently in Scotland; it is unclear whether their creators were aware of one another's instrument.
-The typophone/dulcitone's uses were limited by its low volume, too quiet to be heard in a full orchestra.
+The typophone's and dulcitone's uses were limited by its low volume, too quiet to be heard in a full orchestra.

 Pyotr Ilyich Tchaikovsky is usually cited as the first major composer to use this instrument in a work for full symphony orchestra.
 He first used it in his symphonic poem The Voyevoda, Op. posth.
 78, premiered in November 1891.
 The following year, he used the celesta in passages of his ballet The Nutcracker (Op.
 71, 1892), most notably in the Variation de la Fée Dragée (commonly known as the Dance of the Sugar Plum Fairy), in response to instructions from the Balletmaster Marius Petipa that the music should resemble "...drops of water shooting out of fountains...".

 However, Ernest Chausson preceded Tchaikovsky by employing the celesta in December 1888 in his incidental music, written for a small orchestra, for La tempête (a French translation by Maurice Bouchor of William Shakespeare's The Tempest).